oweb36/mws-docs/Characters/Air Conditioners/ToshyMEF.md

 WELLPan knows the slight homophobia of ToshyMEF.

 ### [ToshyFEN](ToshyFEN.md)
 ToshyFEN loves ToshyMEF as a sibling.
 ToshyFEN and ToshyMEF know each other too well.
+Both ToshyFEN and ToshyMEF are some of the strongest people in [MWS](Megarchive%20Warehouse%20Show.md), after [WELLPan](WELLPan.md).

 They are aware that they look very similar.
 Literally the only difference between them is that ToshyFEN's control panel is way newer than ToshyMEF's controller!
 ToshyMEF has the old Toshiba controller with icons, while ToshyFEN got that new "Lite-Vision plus" navigational and multilingual controller!
 Their main bodies even look the same.
 They like to prank others by impersonating each other.

 ToshyFEN is wary of ToshyMEF's slight homophobia.
 He knows that ToshyMEF would go out to people of the LGBTQ+ community to say that LG TVs are better.
 He tries to restrain her from doing that rant.

+ToshyMEF on the contrary is aware of ToshyFEN's quite horrible mental health.
+She is ready to subdue him when the situation is right.
+She has enough strength to do that.
+Sometimes ToshyMEF thinks whether ToshyFEN should go to a psychatric hospital.

 #airconditioner #weirdidentities